fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 > **LOCALE\_NUMERALS\_IE11\_WIN7**: [`ElementaryFeature`](ElementaryFeature.md)

-Localized number formatting exclusive to Interner Explorer 11 in Windows 7.
+Localized number formatting exclusive to Internet Explorer 11 in Windows 7.

 #### Remarks

-Available in Internet Explorer 11 on Windows 7, on Windows 8, and on Windows 10 before 11 on Windows 8 and on Windows 10.
+Available in Internet Explorer 11 on Windows 7.

 #### Inherited from